Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Introduction

-This paper is organized as following.
-In Section 2, we formally describe the problem.
-In Section 3, we discuss related state-of-the-art elements to appreciate our contributions.
-In Section 4, intermediate results are presented, allowing to define the Max-Sum-Neighbor p-dispersion problem.
-In Section 5, a DP algorithm is presented for the Max-Sum-Neighbor variant with a complexity proven in $O(pn^2)$ time and $O(pn)$ memory space.
-In section 6, the previous DP algorithm is adapted for the Max-Min variant with a complexity in $O(pn \log n)$ time and $O(n)$ space.
-In section 7, a DP algorithm is presented for the Max-Min-Sum variant with a complexity in $O(pn^3)$ time and $O(pn^2)$ space.
-In Section 8, practical applications are discussed.
-In Section 9, our contributions are summarized, discussing also future directions of research.
+The remainder of this paper is organized as follows.
+In Section 2, we introduce the notation and formally describe the problems.
+In Section 3, we discuss related state-of-the-art elements to situate our contributions.
+In Section 4, intermediate results are presented.
+In Sections 5, 6 and 7, DP algorithms with a polynomial complexity are respectively presented for the Max-Sum-Neighbor, Max-min and Max-min-Sum variants.
+In Section 8, our results are discussed from both a theoretical and a practical point of view.
+In Section 9, our contributions and the open perspectives are summarized.